Skip to Content

 elena knows Claudia Piñeiro

-The novel’s titular Elena is a woman in her sixties who is suffering with Parkinson’s.
-It’s hard for her to move around and yet she is on a journey across Buenos Aires to meet and talk with someone she hopes will understand her situation.
+The novel’s titular, Elena, is a woman in her sixties who is suffering from Parkinson’s.
+It’s hard for her to move around, yet she is on a journey across Buenos Aires to meet and talk with someone she hopes will understand her situation.

-This is an Argentinian novel that heavily explores the effects of religion on women and children; it asks us to consider our relationships to the people around us vs the relationships we have to the invented versions of them which our minds have cooked up.
+This is an Argentinian novel that heavily explores the effects of religion on women and children; it asks us to consider our relationships with the people around us vs the relationships we have with the invented versions of them that our minds have cooked up.

 There is more to Rita, more to Elena, more to everything than is first laid out, but this is not a crime novel.
 It’s a mystery story with a laser focus on religion, gender, and family dynamics.